aws-samples/amazon-managed-service-for-apache-flink-examples/java/GettingStarted/README.md

 Skeleton project for a basic Flink Java application to run on Amazon Managed Service for Apache Flink.

-* Flink version: 1.20
+* Flink version: 2.2
 * Flink API: DataStream API
-* Language: Java (11)
+* Language: Java (17)
-* Flink connectors: Kinesis Consumer, Kinesis Sink
+* Flink connectors: Kinesis Streams Source, Kinesis Streams Sink

 The project can run both on Amazon Managed Service for Apache Flink, and locally for development.